The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Businesses can also issue and receive invoices in both electronic and paper format.
 However, a business can only receive paper and electronic invoices for the same supplies whilst they are operating a trial of their electronic invoicing system.
 Once the trial has been completed the business must select one invoice method for supplies made and / or received.

-Businesses are no longer required to notify HMRC they are using electronic invoicing.
+Businesses are not required to notify HMRC they are using electronic invoicing.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.